-2 Yealand Road, Yealand Conyers, near Carnforth LA5 9SF.
+Yealand Road, Yealand Conyers, near Carnforth LA5 9SF

-1852 church by Edward Paley for Richard Gillow of Leighton Hall, outdoing the Anglican church in size, prominence and architectural quality.
+Built from designs by Edward Paley for Richard Gillow of Leighton Hall, and outdoing the local Anglican church in size, prominence and architectural quality.
 Attached predecessor chapel and late seventeenth/early eighteenth century presbytery.

 Architect: Edward Paley